growupkuriyama-hub/lean_cfg_project/FORMALIZATION_MCFG.md

 WorkingMCFG.BasicWorkingConditions
 ```

-This corresponds to the paper's definition of working binary linear nondeleting
-MCFG rules.
-The goal of this layer is to make the template and rule
+The point of this layer is to make terminal, binary, and start rules explicit
-bookkeeping explicit before proving reconstruction statements.
+before reconstruction statements are considered.

 ---

-### 3.7 Derivation semantics
+### 4.6 Derivation semantics

 The derivation layer introduces a first semantics for tuple derivability and
 string languages.